Learning to Solve the AC-OPF using Sensitivity-Informed Deep Neural Networks: Numerical Tests

 \subsection{Learning Globally Optimal OPF Solutions}

 The SI-DNN was evaluated towards predicting the minimizer of an SDP relaxation-based OPF solver for the IEEE 39-bus system.
 A uniform active power cost was used for all generators while the reactive power cost coefficients were set as $c_n^q=0.1c_n^p$.
-To build a dataset, a set of $1000$ random $\btheta's$ was sampled as explained earlier.
-The corresponding $\cbx_{\theta}$'s were obtained by solving~\eqref{eq:SDP} using the MATLAB-based optimization toolbox YALMIP with SDP solver Mosek~\cite{YALMIP}.
+To build a dataset, a set of $1,000$ random $\btheta's$ was sampled as explained earlier.
+The corresponding $\cbx_{\theta}$'s were obtained by solving~\eqref{eq:SDP} using the MATLAB-based optimization toolbox YALMIP with SDP solver MOSEK~\cite{YALMIP}.
 For all SDP instances, the ratio of the second largest eigenvalue of matrix $\bV$ to the largest eigenvalue was found to lie in~$[3\cdot10^{-7},1\cdot10^{-4}]$; numerically indicating an exact relaxation.
 Thus, the eigenvector corresponding to the largest eigenvalue was deemed as the optimal voltage~$\bv$.
-As with learning MATPOWER solutions, the sample efficiency of SI-DNN was found significantly superior to P-DNN in learning globally optimal OPF solutions; see Table~\ref{tbl:SDP39} for the average MSE attained during testing.
+If instances with inexact relaxation are encountered, they can be omitted from the dataset.
+As with learning MATPOWER solutions, the sample efficiency of SI-DNN was found superior to P-DNN in learning globally optimal OPF solutions; see Table~\ref{tbl:SDP39} for the average MSE attained during testing.
 The presented results with local and global OPF solvers demonstrate that SI-DNN yields a dramatic improvement in generalizability.
+The feasibility statistics included in Table~\ref{tbl:SDP39} are elaborated upon in Section~\ref{subsec:feasible}.